Above: Class A1 No. 60132 is prepared for turning on the 70-foot turntable at Grantham Loco in August 1949. Photograph by Peter Wilkinson

 'Turntable D', 55 feet in diameter, was built on part of the old workhouse site in 1903.
 It replaced the old 40-foot diameter 'Turntable B', which was too small for newer locomotives and whose site was needed for a proposed new goods line which would be built to bypass the passenger station.

 'Turntable D' was removed in 1921.
-However, being only 18 years old it was fit for further service and was relocated to Bradford.
-We are not sure where in Bradford it was used.
-There was a turntable at the GNR's Bradford Hammerton Street loco shed and two others at Bradford Exchange station.
+However, being only 18 years old it was fit for further service and was relocated that February to the GNR's Bradford Hammerton Street loco shed.

 At the beginning of the 1920s, with the A1 'Pacific' locomotives under construction, it was clear that Grantham shed would need a larger turntable than those of 52 feet and 55 feet diameter then in service (Turntables 'C' and 'D').
 So in 1921 'Turntable D' was replaced on the same site by a new 70-foot diameter turntable, 'Turntable E'.